Header image

 Bruce's project uses a 2.8" 320x240 ILI9341 TFT display which I happened to have available.

 He uses an ESP32 'Feather' for the micro.
-I didn't have that board but did have two other ESP32 boards in my collecton for other projects. (simpleSA and FT-7 VFO) I also had a a couple of PCB's from those projects so implementation of the clock was very simple for me to try it out.
+I didn't have that board but did have two other ESP32 boards in my collection for other projects. (simpleSA and FT-7 VFO) I also had a a couple of PCB's from those projects so implementation of the clock was very simple for me to try it out.

 I tried both of the ESP32 boards I had and both worked.
 Note that you need to install a couple of new LIBraries which are given in the source code.
 Some changes to the TFT_eSPI.LIB are required but are detailed on Bruce's pages.